DadOpsMateoMaddox/Cybersec-Scanner/README.md

 ## Final Words

 MultiThreatScanner was built out of frustration with having to run multiple tools to get a complete picture of security posture.
-It's not perfect, but it's a hell of a lot better than manually running each tool separately and trying to correlate the results while your coffee gets cold.
+It's not perfect, but it's a hell of a lot better than manually running each tool separately and trying to correlate the results while your coffee gets cold and your sanity slowly evaporates.

 If this tool helps you sleep better at night (or at least know why you shouldn't), then Kevin Landry's job here is done.
+If it doesn't help, well, at least you learned something about Python and disappointment.

 Remember: Security is not a destination, it's a journey.
-And sometimes that journey involves automated tools that do the boring stuff so you can focus on the interesting problems.
+And sometimes that journey involves automated tools that do the boring stuff so you can focus on the interesting problems (like explaining to management why the budget for "more security tools" isn't actually a request for new office coffee machines).

-Stay paranoid, stay secure.
+Stay paranoid, stay secure, and remember that the only thing scarier than finding vulnerabilities is *not* finding them.

-*- Kevin Landry*
+**- Kevin Landry**

 ---

-*"The best time to fix a security vulnerability was yesterday.
-The second best time is now."*
+**"The best time to fix a security vulnerability was yesterday.
+The second best time is now."**